hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ##### Bakufu governance changes (Paramore)
 As time went on, the changes in governance shifted even more toward a socially responsive governmental stance, as seen in Paramore's research (2012) on the state academy and its examination system in the later half of the Tokugawa period.
 %%More specific example of that government's political stance can be seen in Paramore's research ( #Paramore_2012 2012) on changes in governance that occurred during the later half of Tokugawa period.%% Refuting the arguments that Neo-Confucian political concepts encouraged authoritarianism, Paramore argues that governmental changes were usually designed to open up the decision making process to more people, and can be seen as "an attempt to generate more socially engaged, inclusive, and responsive governance" (ibid, 27).
-This argument against the idea that the Tokugawa government was top-down and authoritarian
+This argument against the idea that the Tokugawa government was top-down and authoritarian.
-An example of this bottom-up governance can be seen in Roberts (1998) research on mercantilism in the Edo period.
+While Paramore's research looks at the later half of the Tokugawa period, there are examples of bottom-up governance from the seventeenth century, observed by Roberts (1998) research on mercantilism in the Edo period.

 Nakai's research